aliciamm81/MyPlannerFood/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-## About Laravel
+## About My Planner Food

-Laravel is a web application framework with expressive, elegant syntax.
-We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel takes the pain out of development by easing common tasks used in many web projects, such as:
+This project will aim to provide solutions to home organizational problems in the nutritional field.
+To achieve this, we will implement a web application where users can access a wide variety of recipes to create their own daily menus.
+It will also allow them to assess the nutritional value of these menus, as well as calculate the calories.

+It is created in Laravel, which grants it the following features:

 - [Simple, fast routing engine](https://laravel.com/docs/routing).
 - [Powerful dependency injection container](https://laravel.com/docs/container).